-Steve Leben has taught the Legislation class at KU Law since 2007; his course focuses on statutory interpretation.
-Leben's teaching is informed by regular experience interpreting statutes as an appellate judge, nearly 14 years as a trial judge, and 11 years of law practice.
-Leben is a nationally recognized authority on improving judicial practices to enhance procedural fairness; he coauthored a white paper on procedural fairness for the American Judges Association in 2007.
+Judge Steve Leben has taught part-time at KU Law since 2007, teaching Evidence as well as Legislation and Statutory Interpretation.
+Leben's teaching is informed by regular experience interpreting statutes as an appellate judge since 2007, nearly 14 years as a trial judge, and 11 years of law practice.
+Leben is a nationally recognized authority on improving judicial practices to enhance procedural fairness; he co-authored a white paper on procedural fairness for the American Judges Association in 2007.
 Since then, Leben and his white-paper coauthor, Minnesota trial judge Kevin Burke, have made invited presentations on procedural fairness to more than 2,500 state and federal judges.
-Leben has published 14 law-review articles in the areas of procedural justice, administrative law, civil procedure, family law, and evidence.
+Leben has published 15 law-review articles in the areas of procedural justice, administrative law, civil procedure, family law, and evidence.
 His scholarly publications have been cited by state and federal courts in Kansas and in more than 75 law-journal articles by other authors.
-Leben has edited a national publication for judges, Court Review, since 1998, and he received the Distinguished Service Award from the National Center for State Courts in 2003 for his work toward the improvement of the American judiciary.
-He also serves as cochair of the editorial board for the Kansas Bar Association's Annual Survey of Kansas Law.
+Leben edited a national publication for judges, Court Review, from 1998 to 2007, and received the William H. Rehnquist Award for Judicial Excellence from the National Center for State Courts in 2014 for his work on improving fairness in America's courts.
+Leben also serves as co-chair of the editorial board for the Kansas Bar Association's Annual Survey of Kansas Law.

 J.D., Kansas, 1982, Associate Editor, Kansas Law Review; B.S., Kansas, 1978.

-American Law Institute (elected member); American Judges Association (past president); American Bar Association, Judicial Division and Administrative Law Section (member, State Administrative Law Committee); Kansas Bar Association; Editorial Board, Justice System Journal; Kansas Judicial Council, Administrative Procedure Advisory Committee; KU Law Alumni Association (president-elect); Order of the Coif.
+American Law Institute (elected member); American Judges Association (past president); American Bar Association, Judicial Division and Administrative Law Section (member, State Administrative Law Committee); Kansas Bar Association; Kansas Judicial Council, Administrative Procedure Advisory Committee; KU Law Alumni Association (past president); Order of the Coif.